- Step 1: Meet the Texas Residency Requirements.

 - Step 6: Go to Court.

-How much does a contested divorce cost in Texas?
+How much does a divorce cost in Texas without a lawyer?

 In Texas, it’s possible to get a divorce without going to court – or by just appearing one time for a final “prove-up” hearing.
 To achieve this outcome, the divorce has to be uncontested, amicable, and both parties should be represented by attorneys.